Alan Weddell

-Alan Weddell (born March 12, 1950) is a retired American football coach.
-He last served as defensive coordinator for the University of Houston.
+Alan Weddell (born March 12, 1950) is an American former football coach and player.
+He last served as assistant coach for Brazosport High School.

 Playing career

 Weddell played high school football at Brazosport High School under head coach Harden Cooper and assistant coach L. Z. Bryan.
 Weddell was an offensive lineman for the Texas Longhorns under Darrell Royal from 1970 to 1972.
 He was part of the 1970 national championship team.
 Weddell graduated in 1973 from Texas-Austin with a bachelor's degree in production engineering.
 He later earned a master's degree in education and administration from the University of Houston–Victoria.

 Coaching career

 High school coaching

 Weddell began his coaching career as junior varsity and varsity assistant at Angleton High School from 1973 to 1977.
-He then went on to coach at Victoria High School in Victoria, Texas for twelve years, first as an assistant, since 1982 as head coach.
+He then went on to coach at Victoria High School in Victoria, Texas for twelve years, first as an assistant, and starting in 1982 as head coach.
 Weddell guided the Stingarees to a 47–32–1 record, winning district championships in 1986 and in 1989.
 He was twice named 26-5A Coach of the Year and won 35 of his last 40 regular season games.

 In 1990, he started coaching at La Marque High School, where he turned the Cougar program into one of the perennial powerhouses in Texas high school football.
 From 1990 until 1997, Weddell coached the Cougars to three straight state championships (1995–97) and five consecutive appearances in the state title game.
 La Marque lost both the 1993 and the 1994 title games against Stephenville High School, which was then coached by Art Briles.

 Weddell was a six-time District Coach of the Year and a Galveston County Coach of the Year on three occasions.
 Weddell compiled a 103–13 record at La Marque.
 Eleven coaches who worked with Weddell during his time at La Marque moved on to acquire head coaching jobs of their own and seven of them are still high school head coaches.

+Weddell returned to the high school level at Brazoswood High School in Clute, Texas three times, once as defensive coordinator in 2004, again as linebackers coach from 2010-14 and finally as an assistant from 2022-24.

+In 1997 he was named the Texas High School Coaches Association All-Star Coach and in 2018 he was named to the Texas High School Coaches Association Hall of Honor.